fontamsoc/docs/registers.md

 		setasid %gpr				|7|100|rrrr|0000|
 			%asid = %gpr;

+	%hptwpgd: Write only.
+16/32/64 bits wide.
+		Holds Page-Global-Directory address used by
+		HPTW (Hardware Page Table Walker) when non-null.
+		Its value is written using the value of %sr when using the instruction setasid.

 	%flags: Write only.
 16 bits wide.
 		Hold flags that determine which kernelmode
 		capabilities are allowed in usermode: